Association Committees

 (213) 538-0763

-CFO Listserve
+CFO Committee

 The committee also:

-• Provides a direct channel for HASC executive staff to receive HASC member CFO input for developing positions on: public policy, legislation, HASC or CHA committees, work groups or task force activities, and input regarding current or potential HASC products and services
+• Provides a direct channel for HASC executive staff to receive HASC member CFO input for developing positions on public policy, legislation, HASC or CHA committees, work groups or task force activities, and input regarding current or potential HASC products and services

-• Conducts webinars for CFOs and their PFS/Revenue Cycle staff to help guide HASC in industry reform, financial stability, cost reduction and revenue growth opportunities
+• Conducts webinars for CFOs and their PFS/revenue cycle staff to help guide HASC in industry reform, financial stability, cost reduction and revenue growth opportunities

 • Works in conjunction with CHA to monitor CFO priority issues and concerns to develop educational programming for high-level invitational events for CFOs/CEOs